The HTML5 figure

-The figure element can be used to encapsulate images, tables, code snippets and other content with a related caption, description and/or associated content elements.
+element can be used to encapsulate images, tables, code snippets and other content

 The element should only be used for secondary content that can be read separately from the main narrative.
-Do not wrap every img tag in a figure, for example, only the ones that are offset from the narrative.

 Being able to programmatically determine the caption for a figure is another useful feature introduced in HTML5.
 As captions are often placed under the content of the figure, readers in the past have often had no context for the figure until reaching the descriptive text that followed the image or table.

-The figcaption element can now be used to mark up the caption.
-This element must be the very first or last in the figure to be valid to the HTML5 definition.
+element can now be used to mark up the caption.
+This element must be the very

 Note

-The details element has been removed from HTML5, but remains under development for HTML 5.1.
-As use of the element cannot be guaranteed to pass future updates to epubcheck, it is not recommended for describing content at this time.
+5.1.
+As use of the element cannot be guaranteed to pass future updates to epubcheck, it is not

 <figure>